|Forrest Kerr Gold Project, Golden Triangle, B.C.|

 Forrest Kerr Glacier

-Note: Aben has not been able to independently verify the methodology and results from historical work programs within the property boundaries.
+*Note: Aben has not been able to independently verify the methodology and results from historical work programs within the property boundaries.
 However, management believes that the historical work programs have been conducted in a professional manner and the quality of data and information produced from them are relevant.
+In addition, management cautions that past results or discoveries on proximate land are not necessarily indicative of the results that may be achieved on the Forrest Kerr property.

 Forrest Kerr Area History

 Interest in the Golden Triangle region of British Columbia dates back to 1861 when placer gold was discovered at the confluence of the of the Stikine and Anuk rivers sparking the Stikine Gold Rush.
 Large-scale lode mining first took place at the Premier Mine located north of Stewart in 1918.
 In 1964, Cominco discovered the Snip deposit, which commenced operation in 1991; ultimately producing over 1.1 million ounces at an average grade of 27.5 g/t.
 Eskay Creek was discovered in 1988 and ultimately produced in excess of 3 million ounces of gold and 160 million ounces of silver, in addition to appreciable lead and zinc.
 Pretivm Resources in June, 2014 announced updated Proven and Probable Mineral Reserves at Valley of the Kings containing 6.9 million ounces of gold from 13.5 Mt grading 15.7 g/t gold, with commercial production scheduled for 2017.
-Management cautions that past results or discoveries on proximate land are not necessarily indicative of the results that may be achieved on the subject properties.

 Systematic exploration within regions of the Forrest Kerr project area commenced in the mid-1980s and saw continuous exploration programs from 1988 to 2005.
 Little work has been completed from 2005-2016.
 Early work in the project area was focussed on exploration for Eskay-type (VMS) deposits, though the more recent discovery of structurally-related high-grade gold mineralization at Valley of the Kings underscores the variety of exploration targets available to Aben.